chingh20/EatUp/README.md

 ## <a name="user-stories"></a>2.
 User Stories
 **Core**

-1. Users will have their personalized food maps, where each saved destination contains their reviews/memories (posts) of food places.
-They will also be able to share their food maps with their friends.
+1. As a food lover, I want to have my own personalized food map, so that I can save destinations containing my reviews/memories (posts) of food places.
-2. Users can post and share the food places they visited.
+2. As a food lover, I want to post and share the food places I visited, so that I can share my food map with my friends.
-3. Users can follow people and see their posts in the feed.
+3. As a food lover, I want follow other users, so that I can see their posts in the feed to find more food places to try out.

 **Possible Extensions**

-4. Users will be able to get food recommendations that are similar to their tastes from the app’s algorithm or from public feeds.
+4. As a food lover, I want to get food recommendations that are similar to my tastes from the app’s algorithm or from public feeds, so that I can try out new food/ places.
-5. Users can conveniently search and check basic info about restaurants and food.
+5. As a food lover, I want to conveniently search about restaurants and food, so that I can check the basic information from others' posts.
-6. Users can enter competitions or complete quests by visiting food places.
+6. As a food lover, I want to enter competitions or complete quests by visiting food places, so that I can compete with my fellow friends or earn rewards related to food.
 (Eg. conquering food maps or eating foods with certain themes.)
-7. Users can help and obtain help from other users about where to get certain kinds of food.
+7. As a food lover, I want to help and obtain help from other users about where to get certain kinds of food, so that I can find out more information about the food-in-question.

 ## <a name="scope-of-project"></a>3.
-Scope of Project
+Scope of Project and Timeline of Implementations

 **Core Features**